slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 1.Establish A Complete Emergency Response Process

 - Develop a complete emergency response process as much as possible, and deal with black swan events in an orderly manner according to the emergency response process;
+- Regularly conduct security emergency response drills, refining procedures to ensure a prompt and accurate response to security incidents, such as: [SEAL Drills](https://twitter.com/samczsun/status/1717243519243636755).

 ### 2.Stop Loss Disposal Requirements